Atomic cluster expansion for quantum-accurate large-scale simulations of carbon: Applications

 Carbon clusters are often formed during combustion of carbon-rich materials at high temperatures and pressures.
 The nucleation and growth process of carbon was the subject of various experimental and theoretical studies\cite{Greiner1988,Millicent2017,Korets2010,Pineau2008,Qin2020,Los2009}.
 Here, we present long-time MD simulations of the nucleation and growth of molecular fullerenes from gas phase carbon at high pressure and temperature.

-As the starting configuration, in a cubic supercell of side 47.6 \AA{} 402 C atoms and 2973 Ar atoms were arranged randomly.
+As the starting configuration, in a cubic supercell of side 47.6 \AA{}, 402 C atoms and 2973 Ar atoms were arranged randomly.
 The Ar-Ar and Ar-C interactions were modeled using a simple Lennard-Jones potential with parameters taken from Refs.~\cite{Pineau2008,Shashkov_1979}, while the carbon interactions were modelled using ACE.
 The Ar atoms serve as a proxy to exert pressure in the cell and to induce collisions between the C atoms, but do not participate in chemical reactions.
 The $NVT$ ensemble was used to run MD at 3000 K for 12 nanoseconds.
-Snapshots from the simulation are shown in Fig.~\ref{fig:fullerene_growth}.
+Snapshots from the simulation are shown in Fig.~\ref{fig:fullerene_growth}. {(See Fig.~S11 in the supplementary material}~\cite{suppl} {for snapshots predicted by PANNA, showing clear qualitative deviations from ACE predictions.)}

-Similar to the findings of Pineau et al.~\cite{Pineau2008}, early in the simulation the gas phase carbon atoms bond together to form small buckyball molecules.
+Similar to the findings of Pineau et al.~\cite{Pineau2008}, {ACE predictions show the gas phase carbon atoms bonding together early in the simulation} to form small buckyball molecules.
 As the system evolves, the buckyballs interact and coalesce into larger fullerenes.
 Eventually, at around 12 ns all 402 atoms have merged into a large sp2 bonded fullerene cluster.